ARRIVALS AND

 What food do you provide during the bike rides?
 Do I need to bring my own energy bars/snacks?

-We provide you with small sandwiches that fit in a jersey pocket plus bananas and other snacks.
-There are usually several rest stops during the ride where you can also purchase beverages and snacks.
+At our food station in our Bike Room, we provide you with small sandwiches that fit in a jersey pocket, bananas and our popular home-made energy bars.
+We also provide cold water and electrolytes.
+There is at least one rest stop during the ride when you can purchase additional beverages and snacks.

 Is there something to eat at the end of the ride?